-If a broker or bank holds shares in "street name" (that is, in the name of a bank, broker, nominee or other holder of record) and the beneficial owner does not provide the broker or bank with specific voting instructions, (referred to as "broker non-votes"), the broker or bank only has discretion to vote on routine matters but does not have discretion to vote on non-routine matters.
+If a broker or bank holds shares in "street name" (that is, in the name of a bank, broker, nominee or other holder of record) and the beneficial owner does not provide the broker or bank with specific voting instructions (referred to as "broker non-votes"), the broker or bank only has discretion to vote on routine matters but does not have discretion to vote on non-routine matters.

-Pursuant to New York Stock Exchange ("NYSE") rules, Proposal 1 (election of directors), Proposal 3 (amending our Restated Certificate of Incorporation to declassify our Board) and Proposal 4 (advisory vote on the compensation of our named executive officers) will be considered non-routine proposals for which your broker or bank may not exercise voting discretion if it does not receive voting instructions from you.
-Proposal 2 (ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the 2014 fiscal year) will be considered a routine proposal for which your broker or bank may exercise voting discretion even if it does not receive voting instructions from you.
-As a result, if you are a beneficial owner of shares held in street name, it is critical that you cast your vote in order for it to be counted on Proposals 1, 3 and 4.
+Pursuant to New York Stock Exchange ("NYSE") rules, Proposal 1 (election of directors) and Proposal 3 (advisory vote on the compensation of our named executive officers) will be considered non-routine proposals for which your broker or bank may not exercise voting discretion if it does not receive voting instructions from you.
+Proposal 2 (ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the 2016 fiscal year) will be considered a routine proposal for which your broker or bank may exercise voting discretion even if it does not receive voting instructions from you.
+As a result, if you are a beneficial owner of shares held in street name, it is critical that you cast your vote in order for it to be counted on Proposals 1 and 3.

-Broker non-votes will not be counted as votes "for" or "against" Proposals 1, 3 or 4.
-Abstentions will be counted as votes "against" Proposals 2, 3 and 4.
+Broker non-votes will not be counted as votes "for" or "against" Proposals 1 or 3.
+Abstentions will be counted as votes "against" Proposals 2 and 3, but will not be counted as votes "for" or "against" Proposal 1.